raphael1688/f5xc-solutions/docs/guides/guide-cdn-layer7-route-to-cdn.rst

    * Set a policy on CDN for Regional Edge (HTTP-LB) IPs and deny all else
    * or
-   * Set a policy on CDN to only allow a request header from the HTTP LB and deny all else (example shown) we will inject the header on the HTTP LB configuration
+   * Take the recomended approach of settting a policy on CDN to only allow a request header from the HTTP LB and deny all else (example shown) we will inject the header on the HTTP LB configuration

 .. figure:: ./images/cdn-service-policy.png
    :align: center